 Makola Market is just one of the places to explore in Accra’s historic old quarter © benggriff, Wikimedia Commons

-Black Star Arch on Independence Square is not what you'd expect of an African memorial, with its Soviet-esque angular style © Africa Image Library
+Black Star Arch on Independence Square is not what you'd expect of an African memorial, with its Soviet-esque angular style © Laurent Nilles

 La Beach is your best bet for swimming while in Accra © Ariadne Van Zandbergen

 If you want to go a bit further afield, Muni-Pomadze Ramsar Site is just under 2 hours west of the capital.
-It's a reserve listed both as a Ramsar Wetland and an Important Bird Area.
+Designated in 1992, this 95km² reserve to the immediate west of Winneba is listed both as a Ramsar Wetland and an Important Bird Area.
+It is dominated by the vast Muni Lagoon, which extends over 30km² when full, but also incorporates two forest reserves as well as the traditional hunting ground used in the Aboakyir Festival.
 Guided birdwatching excursions can be arranged and it is also the only official turtle-tracking site along the coast west of Accra.